 - Nursery and Childcare, for First Graders, Preschoolers, and infants, provided.
 Kindergarten and First grade children may attend Chapel Worship with their parents.

-- Click here on Sunday to listen to audio live of this service
+- Click here to watch live video streaming of the service

 We understand that God, most importantly, calls us to glorify God and enjoy our Lord forever.
 We accomplish this through the act of worship.
 Each week we gather to praise our creator, to confess our sins, to rejoice in God’s grace, to hear His word read and proclaimed, and to respond as faithful people of God who go out to share the Good News with others.

 As a part of the reformed church, we recognize the centrality that worship should have in our Christian life.
 We also profess that this cannot be done alone but requires all members of the body to come together.
 Choir, ministers, and congregation join together in the drama of worship, remembering that in worship, we are the performers while God is the audience.
 Each week we bring only our best in offering to our Lord.